melaniebrgr/learning-computer-science/00-everyweeks/2025/week36.md

 }
 ```

 ### g.
-What is the benefit of some new React features, e.g. Actions, Directives, Document Metadata, and Asset Loading?
+What styling libraries would you use for a data-heavy biotech/AI dashboard?

 ## 2. Modern JavaScript / TypeScript (Scalability & Reliability)